 Physics 11 and Math 12 or Applied Math 12 or equivalent.

-** IMPORTANT INFORMATION - READ CAREFULLY AND READ IN FULL ** Class will not be held on Monday, July 1st (Canada Day; Institute closed).
+** IMPORTANT INFORMATION - READ CAREFULLY AND READ IN FULL ** Class will not be held on Monday, October 14th and Monday, November 11th.
 This course has limited seat capacity and seat availability is on a first-come first-serve basis.
 Students must be formally registered in the course to be able to attend classes.
-Any student who is not formally registered when the course begins at 9:00am on Monday, June 3rd will not be permitted to late register and attend classes without the course Instructor’s written (email) approval to the student AND to the Physics department.
+Any student who is not formally registered when the course begins at 5:30pm on Wednesday, September 4th will not be permitted to late register and attend classes without the course Instructor’s written (email) approval to the student AND to the Physics department.
 Once the course is full there will be NO over-capacity registration allowed and the Physics department DOES NOT maintain a waitlist.
-Any student who withdraws from the course AFTER it has begun will not be permitted to re-register and re-join the class this pts 201920 term.
-This course will be offered again in the Fall pts 201930 term and is scheduled to start on Wednesday, September 4th with classes held Mon & Wed evenings 5:30pm to 8:30pm.
+Any student who withdraws from the course AFTER it has begun will not be permitted to re-register and re-join the class this pts 201930 term.
+This course will be offered again in the Winter 202010 term and is scheduled to start in early January with classes held Mon & Wed evenings 5:30pm to 8:30pm.
 Visit the IZUNA Part-Time Studies Key Registration Dates webpage for course registration information.
 PHYS 1301 is not available as an online course at IZUNA.

 At the end of this course, the student will be able to: